What is Squalane & How Does it Benefit My Skin?

 Is Squalane Safe?

 Squalane is nontoxic and non-irritating at levels up to and including 100% purity .
 Squalane is ECOCERT certified and is listed in the EPA’s Safer Choice Chemical Ingredients list , ensuring that it is one of the best and safest face moisturizers and emollients to use on a daily basis.

 Is all Squalane the Same?

-Our 100% plant-derived squalane is sourced from fermentable sugars in sugarcane, an agricultural crop that is totally biorenewable and sustainable.
+Our 100% plant-derived squalane face moisturizer is sourced from fermentable sugars in sugarcane, an agricultural crop that is totally biorenewable and sustainable.
 Production from sugarcane does not harm the environment or deplete natural resources like chemically synthesized squalane or squalane or derived from shark liver.
 The squalane produced from sugarcane is highly pure and does not contain environmental pollutants like those from shark liver oil.

 Squalane derived from sugarcane then, passes our high internal quality and environmental sustainability standards that you come to expect from skincare products of exceptional quality.
 No animals were used in the manufacture and/or testing of our products.

 Squalene Oxidation Induced by Urban Pollutants: Impact on Skin Surface Physico-Chemistry.
 Eudier et al, Chemical Research in Toxicology 32:285-293, 2019.